 This means that places can be fully or partially funded depending on household income.

 You can apply to audition again the following year.
 In certain circumstances, we may decide that you have potential but are not yet ready for the course.
-If this is the case we will advise you on a one-to-one basis.
+If this is the case we’ll advise you on a one-to-one basis.

-However, if you and/or the course leaders decide that the programme is no longer right for you, you will be positively supported off the course and directed to other progression routes.
+However, if you and/or the course leaders decide that the programme is no longer right for you, you’ll be positively supported off the course and directed to other progression routes.

-Places are offered on a yearly basis and if you chose to leave at the end of a year you will receive documentation to say you have participated in the course.
+Places are offered on a yearly basis and if you chose to leave at the end of the current year you’ll receive documentation to say you have participated in the course.